wendyverdonk93/docs/content/integrations/accounting and bookkeeping/dealer4dealer/_index.md

 ### Accountant Export Report

-In order to export the __CSV__ and __MT940__ reports, please follow the instructions below in your MultiSafepay Control:

-### How to generate an Accountant Export Report

-It is possible to generate an Accountant Export Report in your MultiSafepay Control.
-We invite you to follow these steps:
+It is possible to [generate an Accountant Export Report](https://docs.multisafepay.com/tools/reports/how-to-generate-a-mt940-export/) in your [MultiSafepay Control](https://merchant.multisafepay.com/).
+Our dedicated documentation will assist you in this.

-1. Login to your [MultiSafepay Control](https://merchant.multisafepay.com/) account
-2. Go to Reports and select Accountant export
-3. Fill in the date selection
-4. Change the report type to CSV or MT940 format
-5. Generate report

-In the Accountant Export Report, all incoming and outgoing completed transactions are displayed in the specified period in which you generate the report.
-Therefore, you will have an insight into every processed and completed transaction, as well as their associated costs.

 ### Automated Accountant Export

-If you would like for reports to be automatically generated, please visit our dedicated documentation page regarding the [Automated Accountant Export](https://docs.multisafepay.com/tools/reports/automatic-reports/).
+If you would like for reports to be automatically generated, please visit our dedicated documentation page regarding the [Automated Accountant Export](https://docs.multisafepay.com/tools/reports/automatic-reports/)

 ### dealer4dealer Import MultiSafepay